modularcode/flexyboard/README.md

 # flexyboard (in development)
 > Super-flexible admin dashboard skeleton layout with Multisidebar, Fixed or scrollable Sidebar/Footer/Header, RTL, support

+This project is under heavy debelopment, please don't use it in production.

 Creating a highly customizable layout is really tricky.
 We're creating this project as a base for creating configurable dashboard layouts.